Virtual Covers of Links: Virtual Covers and Non-Invertibility of Links

 \begin{corollary} Let $L=J \sqcup K$ with $J$ a fibered link, $K$ in SSF with respect to a fiber $\Sigma_J$ of $J$, and $\upsilon$ the invariant associated virtual knot.
 If there is an embedded $3$-ball $B$ in $\mathbb{S}^3$ such that $K \subseteq \text{int}(B)$ and $J \subseteq \mathbb{S}^3 \backslash B$ (so that $L$ is split), then $\upsilon \leftrightharpoons K$. \end{corollary} \begin{proof} There is an ambient isotopy moving $K$ far away from $\Sigma_J$.
 Then $K$ can be drawn in SSF with respect to some embedded $2$-disc $D$ disjoint from $\Sigma_J$.
 This disc can be made arbitrarily small and moved back to a disc $D'$ on $\Sigma_J$. $K'$ is in SSF with respect to $\Sigma_J$ and clearly its invariant associated virtual $\upsilon' \leftrightharpoons K$.
 By Theorem 3, $\upsilon \leftrightharpoons K$. \end{proof}

 \textbf{Example:} The three component link $L$ on the right in Figure \ref{fig_hopf_link_virt_cover} is not split.
 Suppose it is split, so that $\mathbb{S}^3$ decomposes into $3$-balls $B_1 \cup B_2$ each containing a component of $L$.
-The black components would need to be in the same ball, say $B_1$, since they have linking number one.
-The red component $K$ cannot be contained in $B_2$: $K$ is in SSF with respect to a fiber of the Hopf link with trivial invariant associated virtual knot and $K^{\mathbb{S}^3} \leftrightharpoons 4_1$ isn't trivial. $\square$
+The Hopf link $J$ must have its components in the same ball, say $B_1$, since it has linking number one.
+The third component $K$ cannot be contained in $B_2$: $K$ is in SSF with respect to a fiber of the Hopf link with trivial invariant associated virtual knot and $K^{\mathbb{S}^3} \leftrightharpoons 4_1$ isn't trivial. $\square$